 - There is a law or statute that exists to protect a class of persons;

-- The plaintiff was a member of that class;
+- You were a member of that class;

 - The defendant violated the law or statute; and

-- The defendant’s violation of the law proximately caused the plaintiff’s injuries or damage.2
+- The defendant’s violation of the law proximately caused your injuries or damage.2

 It is not negligence per se if:

-- The plaintiff was not in the class of people the statute was meant to protect, or
+- You were not in the class of people the statute was meant to protect, or

 - The defendant’s actions were justified or excusable.